retueZe/pin-macros/README.md

 #### `pin_init_clone!`

 This macro returns a pointer to the already initialized value from the future (`Pin<&'a mut T>`).
-Since the value is immovable, we are able to know value's and all its fields' addresses before the initialization code ran.
-While results of `pin_init_clone!` calls are owned by `Self` fields, and the fields are not exposed our of `Self`'s private scope, it is safe to have multiple mutable references inside.
+Since the value is immovable, we can know the addresses of the value and all its fields before the initialization code runs.
+While the results of `pin_init_clone!` calls are owned by `Self` fields, and the fields are not exposed outside of `Self`'s private scope, it is safe to have multiple mutable references inside.

 ```rust
 pin_init!(... {